nycmeshnet/nycmeshnet.github.io/download/index.md

 To connect to the supernode, please [contact us](mailto:install@nycmesh.net) and we will advise.
 This usually uses a LiteBeamAC or NanoBeamAC.
 Configuration info is [here](/cpe).

 To setup a rooftop to rooftop connection you can use two NanoStation M5s.
 You can also just set up a public access point and aim it towards the street.
+It is best to figure out exactly what kind of connection you are making before proceeding.
+Chat with us first to make sure.

 **Order a router**

 * Ubiquiti NSM5 directional 5GHz (~$90 including tax)

+**For Supernode connections you need a different router (usually LiteBeamAC)**

 Buy on Amazon: